Low-overhead fault-tolerant quantum computation by gauging logical operators

 In this work we introduce a general procedure for the fault-tolerant measurement of a logical operator in a stabilizer code by treating it as physical symmetry and gauging it via measurement~\cite{Williamson2020a,Tantivasadakarn2021,Tantivasadakarn2022}.
 The gauging procedure is common in the theory of condensed matter and high energy physics, it enforces a global symmetry via a product of local symmetries.
-Our new measurement scheme is based on the fact that the gauging transformation makes it possible to infer the measurement of a logical operator via a product of local stabilizers in a deformed code.
+Our measurement scheme is based on the fact that the gauging transformation makes it possible to infer the measurement of a logical operator via a product of local stabilizers in a deformed code.
 Gauging has been employed widely in theoretical physics to construct new models and establish relationships between known models~\cite{Kramers1941,Wegner1971,kogut1975hamiltonian}.
 The connection of gauging to quantum codes has also been studied~\cite{Williamson2016,Vijay2016,kubica2018ungauging,Dolev2021,Rakovszky2023}.
 Previous work focused on gauging procedures that correspond to the simultaneous initialization and readout of all logical qubits in a code and did not consider fault tolerance.
-The appearance of a similar procedure in recent work on weight reduction for quantum codes hints at wider applications of gauging in quantum error correction~\cite{hastings2016weight,hastings2021quantum,wills2023tradeoff,sabo2024weight}.
+The appearance of a similar procedure in recent work on weight reduction for quantum codes hints at wider applications of gauging in quantum error correction~\cite{Bacon2015,hastings2016weight,hastings2021quantum,wills2023tradeoff,sabo2024weight,WireCodesPreprint}.

 Here, we go beyond previous work by developing a fault-tolerant gauging measurement procedure that can precisely address arbitrary individual logical operators in a large code block.
-We prove that the worst-case qubit overhead of the gauging measurement procedure applied to an arbitrary Pauli operator of weight $W$ is $O(W \log^2 W)$, a significant improvement over existing results in the literature.
-We further demonstrate that the flexibility inherent to the gauging measurement procedure leads to better performance than existing schemes for logical measurement \cite{cowtan2024ssip,cross2024linear} even for small instances of Bivariate Bicycle (BB) codes~\cite{bravyi2024high}.
+We prove that the worst-case qubit overhead of the gauging measurement procedure applied to an arbitrary Pauli operator of weight $W$ is $O(W \log^3 W)$, a significant improvement over existing results in the literature.
+We further demonstrate that the flexibility inherent to the gauging measurement procedure leads to better performance than existing schemes for logical measurement~\cite{Cowtan2024,cross2024linear} even for small instances of bivariate bicycle (BB) codes~\cite{bravyi2024high}, see the BB code example in the supplementary information~\cite{supplement}.